• Skip to main content

 Here is what would go on my cart (check out my favorite supplies here):

-• Top Shelf – Laptop, clicker, charger, any cables to connect to doc cam or projector, possibly a doc cam.
+• Top Shelf – Laptop, clicker, charger, any cables to connect to doc cam or projector, possibly a doc cam if classrooms aren’t already outfitted with them.

 • Middle Shelf – My pink supply caddy (similar here) filled with binder clips, band aids, stickers, etc. My pen caddy filled with highlighters, Mr. Sketch markers, pens, and pencils.
 A small file folder box or accordion folder for any scratch paper or handouts.